learn-co-curriculum/precollege-summer-advanced-web-design-track/day-02/lectures/loops/LECTURE.md

 + Everyone create an array of your top 5 favorites movies.
 + Now create a function called `myFavorites()`
 + This function should take in an array of favorites and for each favorite it should alert to the screen something like “The Shawshank Redemption?
 That is my favorite too!”
 + Now create a new array of your favorite songs.
-Try calling the `myFavorites()` function with your favorite songs array.a
+Try calling the `myFavorites()` function with your favorite songs array.